deB4SH/deb4sh.github.io/source/_posts/2023-02-09-DevOpsStories-ArgoCD-MultiCluster-Deployments.md

 As you may already see we're adding a (not so valid) blank placeholder patch that is required for the next steps.
 To change values for the helm release we are appending a patch to the flux kustomization.
-Due to the limitation that flux doesn't have any filesystem at this point of deployment you can't use something like stategic merges with files.
+Due to the limitation that flux doesn't have any filesystem at this point of deployment you can't use something like strategic merges with files.

-The following listing shows a example patch that is appended on the flux kustomization at the last position within the patches list.
+The following listing shows an example patch that is appended on the flux kustomization at the last position within the patches list.

 ```yaml
 - op: add